2023-24 Course structure

 Teaching styles

-Teaching is delivered during all six terms of the course and the vacation periods after the terms through a range of methods including online lectures, seminars, workshops and student presentations, as well as self-directed learning and independent study.
-The teaching will all be online, with the exception of the residential periods.
-All students are allocated to a tutor group of five to six students.
+Throughout the course teaching is delivered using a range of methods including online lectures, seminars, workshops and student presentations, as well as self-directed learning and independent study.
+The teaching will all be online, with the exception of two residential periods, in September and March of year 2.
+All students are allocated to a seminar group of eight to ten students.